 Emotional: a new sexual identity emerges as does a desire for adult recognition and status.
 Teenagers are moody, volatile, short tempered, apathetic, withdrawn and they spend more time alone in their bedroom.

 Physical: Teenagers experience growth spurts and sweat more, the majority of girls develop breasts and have periods, whilst boys will get deeper voices and have wet dreams.
-They come clumsy, their appearance becomes important and they eat everything in sight.
+They become clumsy, their appearance becomes important and they eat everything in sight.